Restaurant Used Oil Collection

 Can a restaurant legally pour used oil down the drain in Los Angeles

-No. California Health & Safety Code §118945 explicitly prohibits disposal of used cooking oil in drains, trash, or on the ground.
-Violations carry fines up to $10,000 per incident and are enforceable by CalRecycle and local environmental health agencies.
+No. California Health & Safety Code §114197 explicitly prohibits disposal of used cooking oil in drains, trash, or on the ground.
+Violations carry fines up to $10,000 per incident and are enforceable by CDFA and local environmental health agencies.

 How long do I need to keep collection manifests

-LA County requires restaurants to retain signed collection manifests for 3 years.
+LA County requires restaurants to keep a signed manifest for every load.
 Store them on-site or in an accessible digital format — auditors can request them at any routine inspection, not just during a complaint-triggered visit.

 Do restaurants actually get paid for their used cooking oil

 Many do.
-Used cooking oil is a feedstock for biodiesel and other rendered products, and registered haulers often pay a per-gallon rebate when collected volume is consistent and uncontaminated.
+Used cooking oil is a feedstock for biodiesel and other rendered products, and CDFA-licensed IKG transporters often pay a per-gallon rebate when collected volume is consistent and uncontaminated.
 High-volume fryer operations in Hollywood and Boyle Heights are typically the strongest candidates.

 Does used oil volume affect my grease trap